Tidan Construction Inc., the precursor to the Tidan Hospitality and Real Estate Group (“Tidan”), is formed.

 Tidan purchases industrial properties in excess of 300,000 square feet of gross leasable area in the south-centre district of Montreal known as “Griffintown”.
 The acquisition proves to be most prescient, as gentrification projects and condominium development later send property values soaring in this part of the city.

 Tidan completes construction of “La Closerie”, a luxury condominium tower in Montreal’s downtown core.
-Tidan’s development arm later follows this project in ensuing years with the construction of two more condominium buildings, one on Montreal’s prestigious downtown Sherbrooke Street, and another in southwest portion of the city.
-Presently, it is developing its fourth condominium project adjacent its boutique Hotel 10 (a Preferred Hotel) in the heart of Montreal’s downtown entertainment quarter, at the historic cultural crossroads of Sherbrooke Street and Saint-Laurent Boulevard.
+Tidan’s development arm later follows this project in ensuing years with the construction of several more condominium buildings in different parts of the city.
+Refer to the Development section of the website in our Portfolio for a complete list.

-Tidan acquires Camelback Courtyard and Villa Royale, two residential apartment complexes in Phoenix, Arizona, solidifying its entry into the U.S. southwest market and further enhancing its U.S. portfolio.
-Today, Tidan has a significant presence in four U.S. States (New York, Florida, Arizona, California), including 5 residential projects in the Greater Phoenix area totaling over 600 units.
+Tidan acquires Camelback Courtyard and Partenza on Highland, two residential apartment complexes in Phoenix, Arizona, solidifying its entry into the U.S. southwest market and further enhancing its U.S. portfolio.
+Today, Tidan has a significant presence in three U.S. States (Florida, Arizona, California), including 7 residential projects in the Greater Phoenix area totaling over 700 units.

 Tidan purchases the Mount Stephen Club, a heritage property and cultural/historical monument in the “Golden Square Mile” of downtown Montreal.
 Built as a residence in the late 19th century for one of Canada’s nation builders, the property later operates as an exclusive private members’ club.